Smertig/banana/docs/api/tg/methods/upload_sticker_file.rst

    ``callback`` is any callable object accepting ``expected<file_t>``.

-   Use this method to upload a file with a sticker for later use in the createNewStickerSet and addStickerToSet methods (the file can be used multiple times).
+   Use this method to upload a file with a sticker for later use in the createNewStickerSet, addStickerToSet, or replaceStickerInSet methods (the file can be used multiple times).
 Returns the uploaded File on success.

 .. cpp:struct:: upload_sticker_file_args_t